Outdoor Fun

 Kids in Texas State Parks

 Texas State Parks offer a Junior Ranger Program similar to the National Park Service.
-Pick up a Junior Ranger activity journal at the headquarters and complete the required activities for a badge.
-Some parks loan out Junior Ranger Explorer Packets for used in the park.
+At the headquarters, you can pick up a Junior Ranger activity journal and complete the required activities for a badge.
+Some parks loan out Junior Ranger Explorer Packets for use in the park.

 Know Before You Go:

-• During the peak fall weekends,parks fills to capacity early, especially Lost Maples with its limited parking.
+• During the peak fall weekends, parks fill early, especially Lost Maples, with limited parking.

 • Campsites can be reserved a year in advance.